tedneward/Azgaarnoth/Conditions/Poisoned.md

 ***Legendary.*** Legendary poisons can only be found in the most deadly and extreme locales, and only with a legendary amount of luck on one's side.
 Crafting them is nearly impossible, but legends speak of once-in-a-generation alchemists who were able to manage such feats.

 ---

+### Arcanic poison
+*(various; common)*

+An arcanic-poisoned creature has disadvantage on attack rolls and ability checks.
+Generally arcanic poisoning ends with the cessation of a spell's duration.

 ### Arsenic
 *(various; common)*